-□ - A RPA was conducted on appropriate parameters.
-The RPA calculation for Ammonia performed during the 2014 renewal has been carried forward to this renewal.
+⊠ - A RPA was conducted on appropriate parameters.
 Please see APPENDIX - RPA RESULTS.

 - A RPA was not conducted for this facility.

 • Conservative assumption:

 The following conservative assumptions have been made regarding the facility:

 - Ammonia is a constituent of domestic wastewater.
 A reasonable potential to violate water quality standards is assumed. - Default multipliers from EPA guidance were utilized to calculate effluent limits.